hnbeck/NikosophyWeb/content/en/authors/admin/_index.md

 bio: Experimental philosopher working with story telling and games

 interests:
-- Artificial Intelligence
+- Structure and rules for autonomous systems
 - Philosophy
 - Logical programming
+- Stories and games

 activities:
-- writing games
+- Compile concepts in games
-- writing Prolog
+- Test of philosophical ideas with PROLOG
-- investigate structure and effect
+- investigate structure, rule and effect
+- Writing and guidance about this topics

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons